 Finigan and Roberts open the first Sunshine House Surf Shop on 63rd St and Coastal Hwy, Ocean City, MD.
 As the shop continues to grow, it becomes a cornerstone of the local surfing community and an important part of Ocean City, MD’s history.
 Many local surfers and skaters were drawn to the shop, and it became one of the coolest local hang-outs in downtown Ocean City.

 In the 1970s, surfing and skating became a cultural touchstone for many who wanted to rebel against the establishment.
-Sunshine House Surf Shop became known for it’s iconic “Indian on the horse” long-sleeved T-Shirts.
+Sunshine House Surf Shop became known for it’s iconic “Indian Warrior” long-sleeved T-Shirts.
 Every cool kid in Ocean City wanted one of these mythical shirts.

 Tensions between local surfers and city officials were high, and the Sunshine House represented a respite for many local kids.
 As the business grew, the shop became infamous for its “surf naked” shirts, which were actually banned in some schools.

 The shop continued to grow in popularity during the 70s, 80s, and 90s, so Sunshine House opened shops in Gaithersburg, Glen Burnie and Fairfax, Virginia.

 The US enters the Gulf War in Saudi Arabia.
 Surfing and Skateboarding were still highly popular when Jimmy Finigan sold the Sunshine House, Ocean City, to the owners of the Kite Loft.
 Not much is known about the shop during this time.